Science Signaling: Information for Authors

 Tables should supplement, not duplicate, the text.
 They should be numbered in the order of their citation in the text.
 The first sentence of the legend should be a brief descriptive title.
 Each vertical column of a table should have a heading and if appropriate include the unit of measure in parentheses.
 Units should not change within a column.
 Centered headings of the body of the table can be used to break the entries into groups.
 Footnotes should contain information relevant to specific entries or parts of the table.

 Supplementary Materials may include digital resources, large data sets, or video or audio files.
-These should be restricted to information that either not essential to understanding and evaluating the article or is not presentable in a printable format.
+These should be restricted to information that either is not essential to understanding and evaluating the article or is not presentable in a printable format.
 All supplementary materials should be accompanied by a brief text description, similar to a caption.
 Details about preferred file formats and file sizes are included in the detailed instructions for authors.

 Policies: Submission Requirements and Conditions of Acceptance